OracularIS/smartrf/docs/Additional_information.md

   </div>

-  - A new screen appears now follow the following steps:
+  - A new screen appears.
+Now follow the following steps:
-    - **Choose the Field ID**:Selects on which field you want to work.
+    - **Choose the Field ID:** Select  which field you want to work on.
-    - **Choose the App Version**: MOCA Version which is in use.
+    - **Choose the App Version**: MOCA Version, which is in use.
-    - **Choose Form ID**: Form on which you work.
+    - **Choose Form ID**: The Form on which you work.
     - To link specific information to particular fields by setting the **Title**, **Type**, and **Information**, as well as the **Sort Sequence**.

   <div style="text-align: center;">